bndtools/bnd/bndtools.manual/tutorial.md

 Add the package `org.example.command` to the **Private Packages** panel of the newly created file.
 As before, this can be done using the "+" button in the toolbar or by drag-and-drop.

 We also need to declare that the bundle contains Declarative Services components.
-Change to the **Components** tab of the editor and click the **Add** button.
-In the name field, enter "*" (i.e. asterisk).
+Change to the **Contents** tab of the editor and in the **Declarative Services** drop-down select **Bnd Annotations**.
 Now save the file.

 Add the Command Bundle to the Runtime
 -------------------------------------